hanjos/mea-libris/README.md

 ## Why Google Books and not Amazon?
 Seemed like the easiest to tackle. ~~Amazon books should come, eventually :)~~

 Upon further reading, Amazon apparently [doesn't have](http://stackoverflow.com/questions/7191429/get-kindle-library-book-list) a public API or [any interest](http://www.programmableweb.com/news/why-amazon-needs-kindle-api-and-will-never-have-one/2012/10/11) in making one.
 So...
-I'd need to investigate some (ahem) alternative means to get that information in an automatic fashion.
-Any suggestions?
+I'd need some (ahem) alternative means to get that information automatically :stuck_out_tongue_winking_eye: Any suggestions?

 ## The books I've previously rented aren't appearing!
 Well, Google's Books API describes previously rented books as "User-rented books past their expiration time".
 So, if the books are expired, they're not "your" books any more ;)